pysat/pysatCDAAC/CONTRIBUTING.md

 If you are proposing a feature:

-* Explain in detail how it would work.
+* Explain in detail how it would work
-* Keep the scope as narrow as possible, to make it easier to implement.
+* Keep the scope as narrow as possible to make it easier to implement
-* Remember that this is a volunteer-driven project, and that code contributions are welcome :)
+* Remember that this is a volunteer-driven project, and code contributions are welcome :)

 Development